Understanding the preimplantation genetic diagnosis process

 Through this hole, a few of the embryo’s cells are removed and sent to a specialized genetics laboratory.
 Your embryos are then cryopreserved while you wait for the results.
 The biopsy process doesn’t harm the embryos because hundreds of cells are already present at this stage.

-At the genetics lab, specialists will check to be sure that each embryo has the correct number of chromosomes, using a process known as preimplantation genetic screening.
+At the genetics lab, specialists will check to be sure that each embryo has the correct number of chromosomes, using a process known as preimplantation genetic testing.
 The preimplantation genetic diagnosis process takes genetic screening a step further by looking for the specific gene associated with the genetic disease you’re concerned about.

 First, the geneticist uses enzymes to separate the DNA sequence that contains the gene in question.
 Then, millions of copies of that strand of DNA are duplicated, using a process called polymerase chain reaction.
 This allows enough DNA to be produced for a specific gene to be detected using a targeted probe.